kestra-io/docs/content/docs/05.enterprise/worker-group.md

 icon: /docs/icons/admin.svg
 ---

+How to configure Worker Groups in Kestra Enterprise Edition.

 Worker Group is a set of workers that can be targeted specifically for a task execution or a polling trigger evaluation.